asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 ### Resetting Teams

 I've encountered agile transformation consultants who encourage every team in a development organization to have identical practices.
 I don't necessarily fault them for this advice, they are trying to accomplish a lot in a very short period of time.
 Further, the experience level of teams within the organization can vary significantly.
-The unfortunate result of this however forces every team to follow these strict formulas.
+The unfortunate result of this however forces every team to follow strict formulas.
 I've heard one consultant say, _"I know that some of you have been agile practitioners for a decade, but everyone here has to go back to Shu and follow these steps exactly."_ That comment illustrated that the consultant didn't understand what effect that would have on the productivity and morale of the organization.

 #### The Cost of Ri Teams Operating at Shu

-One important aspect of the Dreyfus model research is that they have found that having experts follow the same rules that they devised for novices resulted in the experts performing at the novice level.
-While it was shown that these rules did help novices improve.<sup>[1](#research)</sup>
+One important aspect of the Dreyfus model research is that they have found that having experts follow the same rules that they devised for novices resulted in the experts performing at the novice level.<sup>[1](#research)</sup>

 ### Scrum "By-the-Books"
-I often hear organizations say _"We do Scrum by the books!"_ They position this as a positive trait of the organization, that they are so advanced in their Scrum implementation that they **follow these recipes exactly**.
+I often hear organizations say _"We do Scrum by the books!"_ They position this as a positive trait of the organization, that they are so advanced in their Scrum implementation that they **follow these formulas exactly**.
 I cringe when I hear this, because I've seen this translate to teams with morale problems stuck in the Shu state.

-I don't have anything against Scrum, I find it a very valuable agile framework.
-Reading the [Scrum Guide](http://www.scrumguides.org/scrum-guide.html) you will realize it is prescriptive but lightweight framework.
+I don't have anything against Scrum, I find it a very valuable framework.
+Reading the [Scrum Guide](http://www.scrumguides.org/scrum-guide.html) you will find that it is a prescriptive but lightweight framework.
 However, the "by-the-books" implementations I've seen added a lot of agile consultant practices on top of the Scrum Guide that teams are expected follow to the letter by their organizations.

 #### Skipping to Ri

 I understand that these organizations are sending a message that they didn't skip right to the Ri state.
 Doing Scrum "by-the-books" means that they haven't invented their own practices that completely disregard agile principles and values.
 Unfortunately, this too is very common given how desirable it has become to call an organization "agile".

-However, these "by-the-books" organizations that have thankfully not skipped the Shu and Ha states are only one step ahead, being permanently stuck in the Shu state.
+However, these organizations that have thankfully not skipped the Shu and Ha states are not much better off, being permanently stuck in the Shu state.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Shu-Ha-Ri Considered Harmful?
 NO, Shu without the Ha and the Ri considered Harmful <a href="https://t.co/e2pQHyrOBa">https://t.co/e2pQHyrOBa</a></p>&mdash; Primitivo Cachero (@primicachero) <a href="https://twitter.com/primicachero/status/877418470140518400">June 21, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>